dicedvo/thesurve/README.md

 # TheSurve

-TheSurve is a platform that connects student researchers with willing participants, making it easier to gather quality data for academic research projects.
+TheSurve is a community-driven platform developed by [DICE (Davao Interschool Computer Enthusiasts)](https://dicedvo.org) that connects student researchers with willing participants.
+Our mission is to democratize academic research by making it easier for students to gather quality data for their research projects.

+## About DICE

+DICE is an organization that promotes technology education and collaboration among different student tech communities in Davao City, Philippines.
+Through projects like TheSurve, we aim to solve real problems faced by students while fostering a culture of innovation and community-driven development.

 ## Features